Weighing Up the Pros and Cons of a Volkswagen T2 Camper

 Versions from 1978 onwards were fueled by a 1970cc engine, and if you manage to find one produced in Brazil later down the line, you will be treated with increased power.
 If you’re considering buying one of these vehicles, however, there’s a lot to consider.
 While the VW T2 has many flaws, they come hand in hand with various pros too.
 While your purchase will ultimately be swayed by personal preference, we’re here to help you with a few different facts to help you make the most informed decision possible!

 Now, when you buy a new vehicle, you can expect to have a good few years of use out of it before you need to start worrying about problems with how it runs and undertaking multiple repair jobs.
 When it comes to classic cars, you’re going to have a whole lot more maintenance to carry out from the start.
 More often than not, you’re going to have to transport your vehicle from its current location to wherever you may be because chances are that it’s not going to be able to drive the distance.
 The majority of classic cars start out in a bad way and getting them roadworthy is likely to be your job.
 It has always been the case that a classic car will not merely be a means of transportation for you.
 Instead, it’s likely to become a project and a hobby.
 Something that you have to put real work into before it drives well and looks good.
-Whether you’re competent in engineering and repairs or have to pay a professional to do the initial work, you’re going to have to pour time and money into this vehicle.
+Whether you’re competent in engineering and repairs or have to pay a professional such as a man and van in Balham to do the initial work, you’re going to have to pour time and money into this vehicle.
 The Volkswagen T2 is no exception to this trend.
 In fact, you’re likely to have to invest a little more and lavish the vehicle with a little more tender loving care.
 Why?
 Well, this vehicle has a large body and is particularly prone to rust.
 This means that many have become damaged beyond repair and what’s advertised as a fine vehicle may turn out to be a complete rust bucket.
 This is why it’s absolutely essential to view the vehicle yourself before purchasing.
 Check the entire vehicle for rust: front panels, interior… everywhere.
 Small patches can be patched up, but complete rusting should just be avoided.
 Once you’ve landed yourself a decent vehicle and have done the work required to make it acceptable for use on the road, you can expect ongoing maintenance.
 This vintage vehicle isn’t the same as a modern one: you can’t service and assume everything will be fine until the next checkup.
 It’s highly likely that you’ll have to replace parts regularly and these parts won’t necessarily be widely available.
 In short, bear in mind when opting for this camper that you will have an ongoing project and a relatively large amount of work on your hands.

 As we have just highlighted the sheer amount of work that this vehicle will need to function properly, it’s not all too surprising that such a vehicle is going to cost you a fair amount of money.
 As parts aren’t always readily available and you will often require specialist mechanics to work on the camper, prices soar even higher.
 Some people become easily mistaken when they see extremely low initial purchase costs on listed VW T2s.
 But most of the time, if the initial outlay for the vehicle itself is cheap, there’s a good reason behind it.
 Chances are it’s in really bad shape and perhaps even beyond saving.
 A fully working and refurbished version of this vehicle will see prices rocket into the tens of thousands.
 The one benefit money-wise that you can get with this vehicle is that you don’t have to pay road tax: its age ensures that it is exempt.